elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - (R2T2 - R1T1) / (T2 - T1)
 - Approximately true when rates are not expressed with continuous compounding

+### Interest Rate Swap

+- One person pays a fixed rate and the other pays a floating rate
+- For the person paying a fixed rate (and receiving a floating rate) the credit risk is
+  - The floating rate is expected to decrease based on the term structure (upward sloping)
+  - Interest rates decline unexpectedly
+- credit risk is greater when term structure slopes downward (market expects interest rates to decrease in the long term) and the risk exposure increases when interest rates decline

 ### Forward Rate Agreement (FRA)

 - OTC agreement that a certain LIBOR rate will apply to a certain principal during a certain future time period